Sudhanygupta/Dsa/README.md

 Questions solved using Striver DSA Datasheet.

-https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/ - Link to the data sheet.
+https://takeuforward.org/strivers-a2z-dsa-course/strivers-a2z-dsa-course-sheet-2/ - Link to the data .

 [https://github.com/Sudhanygupta](https://github.com/Sudhanygupta/Dsa) - Link to the GitHub repository for the implementation.